UBC-Stat-ML/xlinear/README.md

 One can create a slice of a slice, or a slice of a slice of a slice, etc with no running time penalty (the nesting is collapsed internally).

-Slices work with both dense and sparse arrays.
+Slices work with both dense and sparse matrices.
 Creating them takes constant time.
-In the dense case, all operations on a pxq slice of an nxm matrix will have running times close to the running time of a concrete pxq matrix.
+In the dense case, all operations on a p-by-q slice of an n-by-m matrix will have running times close to the running time of a concrete p-by-q matrix.
 In the sparse case, this it true for random access, but currently the implementation of the iteration will internally loop over the entries of the carrier matrix.